The Kind

 the local church (I Timothy 3:15; Malachi 3:8).

 In the main our churches preach tithing and our members practice it.
-We are
+We

-not much for pledges and high-pressure tactics.
+are not much for pledges and high-pressure tactics.
 We believe people should

 give out of love for Christ (II Corinthians 5:14; 9:6-7) and in obedience to His command (Matthew 23:23; I Corinthians 16:1-2).
 Many of our

 churches pass no offering plates.
-This is hard for some to believe, but
+This is hard for some to believe, but it

-the back of the church (II Chronicles 24:8-9)
+back of the church (II Chronicles 24:8-9)

 where the members put their tithes and offerings.
 WE ARE BIBLE